janobourian/aws/docs/solution_architect_associate/topics/Security_Identity_and_Compliance/AWS_Firewall_Manager.md

 ---

 ## 6. Cost Optimization

-# Optimize Firewall Manager costs by:
+## Optimize Firewall Manager costs by

 * Consolidating multiple rules into a single Firewall Manager policy.
 * Scoping policies using tags to only target public-facing resources.
 * Sharing policies across accounts to eliminate manual setup overhead.